ilyabo/ilyabo.github.com/src/pages/p/flowmap.blue/index.md

 date: 2019-02-05
 ---

-[flowmap.blue](https://flowmap.blue) is a free and open source flow map visualization tool designed for representing aggregated numbers of movements between geographic locations.
+[flowmap.blue](https://flowmap.blue) is a free and open source flow map visualization tool.
+It is designed for representing aggregated numbers of movements between geographic locations.
 Until recently making flow maps has involved manual drawing, knowledge of programming or specialised software.
  I had learned from my experience developing